 Every outbound team depends on a B2B data provider at some point.
-Whether you're building prospect lists, enriching CRM records, or fueling cold email campaigns, the data you start with shapes everything that follows — reply rates, connect rates, pipeline, revenue.
+Whether you're building prospect lists, enriching CRM records, or fueling cold email campaigns, the data you start with shapes everything — reply rates, connect rates, pipeline, revenue.

 What Is a B2B Data Provider?